Eviction for Possession

 Litigation costs are in addition to Attorney Fees and are the expenses necessary to process a lawsuit and primarily cover third-party fees, postage, and supplies.
 Costs vary by County.

 -Service of Process per Tenant $35 – $70

 -Postage and Copies per Tenant $25 – $35

 A Writ of Possession may be necessary if your Tenant refuses to leave the property after the Court issues a final judgment in your favor.
 It is the Landlord’s responsibility to determine if a writ of possession is necessary.
-The fee for a writ of possession varies by county.
+The fee for a writ of possession may vary by county.